vinayvaddiparthi/airflow-on-kubernetes/README.md

 - Set `load_default_connections = False` to not load default connections to your local Airflow environment.

 - Set `load_examples = False` to not load the example DAGs in your local Airflow environment.

-- If you want to support parallel task runs, update the `executor` to `LocalExecutor` from `SequentialExecutor`.

 #### Slack alerts